 A cluster colors file is a text file that contains the colors of clusters.
 Each line in a cluster colors file corresponds with a cluster.
 The only exception is the first line.
 This is a header line that indicates what is contained in each of the columns of a cluster colors file.
 A cluster colors file must have four columns: A cluster column, a red column, a green column, and a blue column.
 The cluster column contains cluster numbers.
-Only integers between 0 and 1000 are allowed in this column.
-Cluster number 0 is a special case.
-This cluster number does not refer to an actual cluster.
-Instead, cluster number 0 can be employed to specify the color that is used if items have not been assigned to clusters and all have the same color.
+Only integers between 1 and 1000 are allowed in this column.
 The red, green, and blue columns contain the red, green, and blue components of the colors of clusters.
 Only integers between 0 and 255 are allowed in these columns.
-For an example of a cluster colors file, see the file cluster colors.txt.
+For an example of a cluster colors file, see the file cluster\colors.txt.

 A score colors file is similar to a cluster colors file except that the colors it contains correspond with scores rather than with clusters.
 This means that instead of a cluster column a score colors file has a score column.
-If scores have been given to items (using the score column in a map file; see Section 3.1), these scores are matched with the scores in the score column of the score colors file and in this way the colors of items are determined.
+If scores have been given to items (using the score column in a map file; see Section 3.1), items can be colored by matching their scores with the scores in the score column of the score colors file.
 Exact matching of scores is usually not possible, and in that case the colors in the score colors file are interpolated.
 For an example of a score colors file, see the file score colors.txt.